pgilad/react-page-visibility/README.md

 - A React higher order component that wraps the page visibility API
 - Cross-browser support (Yes, even IE and Safari)
 - Safe fallback if browser does not support it
+- Can be used multiple times anywhere in your application without side effects
 - Lets you decide how to handle the page being invisible and turning visible again

+### Why use a React component and not a helper function?

+Because React is cool.
+'Nuff said.

+But really, why not use a helper function?
+Because you will then need to `addEventListener` and `removeEventListener` in your component lifecycle and that gets tedious.

+Also, every time you use it you will need to check if your user's browser supports it and that gets tedious too.

+Instead with `react-page-visibility` everything is taken care of for you.

 ## Installation